picandocodigo/List-Category-Posts/readme.txt

 **FURTHER QUESTIONS**

-For questions either use the [Support forum](http://wordpress.org/support/plugin/list-category-posts) or [WordPress Answers](http://wordpress.stackexchange.com/) (just [ask your question](http://wordpress.stackexchange.com/questions/ask?tags=plugin-list-category-posts) using the 'plugin-list-category-post' tag).
+Please check the [FAQ](https://github.com/picandocodigo/List-Category-Posts/blob/master/doc/FAQ.md#frequently-asked-questions) before posting a question.
+You can post questions in the [Support forum](http://wordpress.org/support/plugin/list-category-posts) or [add a new issue on GitHub](https://github.com/picandocodigo/List-Category-Posts/issues).

 == Upgrade Notice ==